Bake Healthy! New Coconut Flour Cuts Carbs, Adds Fiber

 Dear Friends and Valued Customers,

 Since 1969, in addition to our catalog, we have maintained a health food store in downtown Fargo, ND.
-For the last eight years, our retail manager Joanne Audette has done a superb job ensuring that this important consumer outlet remains at the forefront, serving our valued Swanson customers in North Dakota and Minnesota.
-And she’s been invaluable in providing in-store consumer feedback to us.
-Recently she became a big fan of Coconut Flour and convinced me we must add it to our line of healthy food products.
-So I thought: who better to introduce it to you than Joanne herself?
+Joanne Audette was the retail manager for 13 years before retiring in 2015.
+She did a superb job of ensuring that this important consumer outlet remained at the forefront and serving our valued Swanson customers in North Dakota and Minnesota.
+She was also invaluable in providing in-store consumer feedback to us.
+As a big proponent of coconut flour, she convinced me we must add it to our line of healthy food products.
+Read on to learn about Joanne’s expertise on how best to use coconut flour.

 SWANSON: Joanne, before we get into the wonderful virtues of Coconut Flour, can you please tell our readers a bit about your background?